xivsync/ellisontechnologies/web/themes/custom/ellison/README.md

 The layout relies on `container mx-auto` to center and provide width to sections.
 The header, page, breadcrumbs, footer, newsletter and homepage slides all have an extra `xl:px-4` in order to match the size of the old site.

-The recommended way to space a component is to use `@apply flex gap-8` to provide internally spacing between elements.
+The recommended way to space a components is to use `@apply flex gap-8` to provide internally spacing between elements.
 If needed add `@appy mb-8` to separate componponents.

 ### CSS Standards